Excel Linear Interpolation

 Interpolation is a mathematical or statistical tool that is used to predict the values between 2 points on a curve or line.
 This tool is not only used in statistics but also used in many other fields like business, science, etc. wherever there is an opportunity to predict values between two data points.

 Performing Interpolation to know the temperature of weather during different time zones

 First, take down the temperature figures of Bangalore region for each hour and data would be as follows: –

-The data shows that we have got the temperature details of Bangalore region for some date.
-On time column we have the time zones for the entire day and hour column we mentioned the hours’ number from the starting of the day like 12:00 AM would be 0 hours, 1:00 AM would be 1 hour and so on.
+The data shows that we have got the temperature details of the Bangalore region for some date.
+The on-time column we have the time zones for the entire day and hour column we mentioned the hours’ number from the starting of the day like 12:00 AM would be 0 hours, 1:00 AM would be 1 hour, and so on.

-In order to perform interpolation, we have to use a few formulas in Excel like FORECAST, OFFSET, MATCH.
+In order to perform interpolation, we have to use a few formulas in Excel like FORECASTExcel Like FORECASTThe FORECAST function in Excel is used to calculate or predict the future value based on existing values and the statistical value of the forecast.
+If we know the past data, we may use the function to forecast the future value., OFFSET, MATCH.
 Let us see in brief of these formulas before we go ahead.